9-year-old boy drowns at Spring Lake Park Swim Facility

 According to the statement, upon noticing a person underwater, the lifeguard nearest to him jumped into the pool and immediately began performing CPR.
 A call was placed to 911 and all swimmers were advised to get out of the water.

 There were approximately 600 swimmers in the pool at the time of the incident, the statement said.
-Capacity of the Spring Lake Park Swim facility is 1,200 guests.
+The capacity of the Spring Lake Park Swim facility is 1,200 guests.

 The statement said lifeguards and other staff members followed facility protocols and acted immediately.